-Within The Small Schools Multi Academy Trust our Computing programmes of study have been carefully developed to allow us to deliver an engaging curriculum that will appeal to and inspire our children.
+Within The Staffordshire Schools Multi Academy Trust our Computing programmes of study have been carefully developed to allow us to deliver an engaging curriculum that will appeal to and inspire our children.
 The purpose of our curriculum is to provide a high-quality computing education that equips pupils to use computational thinking and creativity to understand and change the world.
+We embed our core value of Respect within this subject and encourage our children to reflect on Friendship in an online world.

 The development of IT is changing the home and workplace and not least the school.
 Its impact on the lives of people and the economy continues to grow.
 It is therefore essential that pupils can take advantage of its opportunities and understand its effects.